Aquapop/ML_ED/README.md

 ## Overview

 This project aims to utilize machine learning algorithms such as XGBoost, LightGBM, and CatBoost to build models that predict erectile dysfunction (ED).
 The data is sourced from the National Health and Nutrition Examination Survey (NHANES).
 This README provides detailed instructions on how to reproduce this study, including data preprocessing, feature selection, model training, evaluation, and sensitivity analysis.
+The survey data are publicly available on the Internet for data users and researchers throughout the world (www.cdc.gov/nchs/nhanes/).

 ## Contents and Code Running Order